All Episodes

 Wow.

-More of the sounds of what's going on in Charlotte is we literally did two uninterrupted live hours last night, and uh, of course the governor even called in and called uh in a state of emergency.
+More of the sounds of what's going on in Charlotte as we literally did two uninterrupted live hours last night.

-We're not sure what's gonna happen tonight.
+We're not sure what's going to happen tonight.

 We'll be live again.

-Uh and Pastor Daryl Scott, by the way, he is church, it's called the New Spirit Revival Center, and he's the CEO for the National Diversity Coalition for Donald Trump, and also with us is uh another good friend of mine, Nigel Renis, chairman of the Tea Party Forward Movement.
+And Pastor Daryl Scott, by the way, his church is called the New Spirit Revival Center, and he's the CEO for the National Diversity Coalition for Donald Trump.

-Uh welcome both of you.
+Welcome both of you.

-Thank you both for uh coming to the town hall yesterday, and I wish we could just get it on the air fast enough, but unfortunately, events have warranted that we can't do that.
+And I wish we could just get it on the air fast enough, but unfortunately, events have warranted that we can't do that.

-Uh Pastor, uh, you heard what people are saying.
+Pastor, you heard what people are saying.

-What are your thoughts about all this?
+What are your thoughts about all of this?

-There's a guy last night I see one of the protesters was shot in the head last night.
+I see one of the protesters was shot in the head last night.

 I believe he was killed by another protester.

-Now this guy lost his life for what?
+Now, this guy lost his life for what?

-He went out and you know, I had a nephew that got killed in a drive-by in uh uh East Cleveland, Ohio, and you know, years later, you know, all his friends are still alive, and the gang that they were with doesn't exist anymore, and he got killed for nothing.
+And, you know, years later, you know, all his friends are still alive, and the gang that they were with doesn't exist anymore.

-And you know, we're paying attention to what I guess the media wants us to pay attention to, or Obama wants us to pay attention to.
+And, you know, we're paying attention to what I guess the media wants us to pay attention to, or Obama wants us to pay attention to.

-Obama weighs in on Cambridge and he weighs in on Trayvon Martin and he weighs in on Ferguson and he weighs in on Fred Freddie Gray, but since he's been president, three thousand six hundred and sixty people have been murdered in his hometown of Chicago, and since the beginning of this year, thirty-one hundred people have been shot.
+Obama weighs in on Cambridge and he weighs in on Trayvon Martin and he weighs in on Ferguson and he weighs in on Freddie Gray.

 Certainly all lives should matter to all of us, right?